Q: What is the FDA doing to regulate animals with intentionally altered genomes?

 Q. Why are plants and animals with intentionally altered genomic DNA being regulated differently?

 A: Animals with intentionally altered genomic DNA are, in general, regulated under the new animal drug provisions of the FD&C Act because the intentional alteration meets the definition of a drug, unless otherwise excluded.
 Food from genome edited plants is regulated under the foods provisions of the FD&C Act.
 FDA has issued a Request for Comments seeking public input to help inform its regulatory approach to human and animal foods derived from plants produced using genome editing (see Foods derived from plants produced using genome editing).
-FDA is maintaining a product-focused, science-based regulatory policy, in accordance with the specific legal standards applicable to each type of product (e.g., animal drugs, human medical products, food) under its jurisdiction, and consistent with relevant overarching U.S. Government policy principles.
+FDA is maintaining a product-focused, science-based regulatory policy, in accordance with the specific legal standards applicable to each type of product (e.g., animal drugs, human medical products, food) under its jurisdiction.
 FDA is also taking steps to provide guidance and information to developers and actively communicate with the public.

 Q: What are the elements of the new animal drug approval process for animals with intentionally altered genomic DNA as described in GFI 187?